-- Obtain Medical Evaluation.
-Make a visit to your primary care doctor to complete your medical evaluation if you are 65 years of age or have any underlying medical issues.
-If laboratory testing, EKG, or chest x-rays are required as part of your treatment, these should be completed at least 2 weeks before surgery.
-All results can be faxed to 801-615-2258.
-For female patients, please inform our office if there is a chance you are pregnant. - Work and Recovery Arrangements.
+- Work and Recovery Arrangements.
 Make any arrangements to be off from work or other strenuous activities while you are recovering from surgery. - Smoking.
 Tobacco, cigarettes, and nicotine consumption will cause poor wound healing, longer healing times, and excessive scarring.
 We advise discontinuing these products more than 4 weeks prior to surgery. - Hair Care.
-If planning to have your haircut or colored, please do so at least 1 week before and/or 4 weeks after surgery. - Surgery Pre-op Appointment.
-You will come in for your preop appointment where you will review the surgery plan with your surgeon and go over logistical surgery details with your Patient Care Coordinator.
-Bring your questions as well as any individuals that will be part of your support and healing. - Final payment.
-Your surgery must be paid in full 3 weeks before surgery and is often collected at the time of your pre-operative appointment. - Fill Prescriptions.
-These may include antibiotics, steroids, and/or pain medication for after the surgery as well as pre-medication to take prior to your procedure.
-Make sure you understand how and when to take all medications.
-We suggest keeping a notepad to keep track of the medications you have taken.
+If planning to have your haircut or colored, please do so at least 1 week before and/or 4 weeks after surgery.
+Remove all hair extensions. - Final payment.
+Your surgery must be paid in full 3 weeks before surgery and is often collected at the time of your pre-operative appointment.